 Dad: "If you insist on leaving this house without telling me where you are going, then there are a few things you should know.
 You do not have permission to use any of our cars, or I will have you arrested for theft."

 Daughter: "Fine, I will have my friend pick me up."

 Dad: "l too shall wait for your friend, so I can follow you both to the party."

-Given that the prefrontal cortex does not become fully developed until the mid twenties, it's natural for teenagers to be quite irrational in their thought process and decision making.
-So quite often, parents feel regarded as villains for setting firm and healthy boundaries with their teens.
+Given that the prefrontal cortex does not become fully developed until the mid-twenties, it's natural for teenagers to be a little irrational in their thought process and decision making.
+Quite often, parents feel regarded as villains for setting firm and healthy boundaries with their teens.

 Keep in mind that our parents went through the same maddening process, and so will every generation of parents until the end of mankind.
 It's tempting to change tactics and become authoritative, but don't lose sight of the bigger picture.

 What are your thoughts?
 Do you agree with my argument or would you like to express a dissenting opinion?
 Either way, your appropriate comments are always welcome.

 Ugo Uche is a psychotherapist based in Tucson Arizona.
 He's the author of Anger Management 101 —Taming the Beast Within.